IkoMosiEntertainmentHub/Nuvio-Logo-Collection/README.md

 - Create their own version
 - Submit a pull request

-A fork or cloned copy is **separate from my original repository**.
+A fork or cloned copy is **separate from the original repository**.

-Changes made to someone else's fork or copy do not change my repository.
+Changes made to another person's fork or copy do not modify the original repository.

-**I control and approve changes made to the original repository.**

 ---

 ## 📌 Forks & Modified Versions

-Anyone is free to create their own fork where GitHub allows it.
+You are free to create your own fork where GitHub allows it.

-However, a fork is a **separate project from my original repository**.
+A fork or modified copy is a separate project.

-Please do not present a modified fork or copy as:
+Please do not present a modified copy as:

-- My original repository
+- The original repository
 - An official version
-- A version maintained by me
+- A version maintained by IkoMosiEntertainmentHub
-- A version endorsed by me
+- A version endorsed by IkoMosiEntertainmentHub
 - An affiliated project

 I am not responsible for modifications, additions, removals, or other content added to third-party copies or forks.